randyrossi/vicii-kawari/FORKING.md

    Add a sprite bank register to multiplex in more than 8 sprites.

-4. Larger sprites/Wider character cells
+4. Larger sprites/wider character cells

    It might be possible to fetch more than one byte inside a half cycle if using 150ns or 120ns RAM.
 Some RAM chips have page modes where you can keep the same row address while strobing in successive column addresses too.

-5. A new video mode/more colors
+5. Add a new video mode/more colors/half brightness mode

    Turn one or more of the 'illegal' video modes into a working mode.
-There are some unused bits in certain modes which could be repurposed.
+There are some unused bits in certain modes which could be repurposed (brightness levels, for example).

-6. An 80 column mode
+6. Add an 80 column mode

    Try making a 640x200 30fps video mode to get 80 columns.
 (This would probably need a patched kernel.)

-7. Use idle cycles to execute instructions.
+7. Use idle cycles to execute instructions

    Instead of executing idle cycles and throwing away the bytes read, use those cycles for extra some processing.